Nuclear Medicine Imaging

 Stress Tests

-Thallium-201 is an older compound that was more widely used in the past for cardiac stress tests.
+Thallium-201: Thallium-201 is an older compound that was more widely used in the past for cardiac stress tests.
 Exposure of thallium-201 requires interruption of breastfeeding, so ideally this compound should be avoided during lactation.
-The recommendation for interruption of breastfeeding varies from 48 hours to 3 weeks.
-The care of the lactating parent would need to be individualized, and testing the breastmilk for radioactivity would be reasonable.
+The recommendation for interruption of breastfeeding varies from 48 hours to 3 weeks, with the Nuclear Regulatory Commission recommending 4 days.1 The care of the lactating parent would need to be individualized, and testing the breastmilk for radioactivity would be reasonable with the use of Thallium-201 and alternatives are preferred.

 MUGA Scan (Multi-Gated Acquisition Scan)

 A MUGA scan uses a radioactive tracer to create a computerized image of the heart as it beats, to assess left ventricular function.
 The test typically uses technetium-99m pertechnetate as the radioactive tracer.
 Red cells are tagged with the technetium-99m pertechnetate, either by injected the radioactive tracer directly into the blood stream (in-vivo labeling), or by withdrawing blood, mixing the radioactive tracer, and re-injecting the blood (in vitro labeling).
-No interruption of breastfeeding is recommended for the in-vitro labeling, but interruption of about 60 hours is recommended for in-vivo labeling.
+No interruption of breastfeeding is recommended for the in-vitro labeling, but interruption of about 60 hours is recommended for in-vivo labeling.2 It is ideal to consider an echocardiogram rather than a MUGA scan for lactating individuals, in order to avoid any contrast.
+Alternatives, such as an echocardiogram, are preferred for lactating individuals.

 Renal Imaging

 According to the Academy of Breastfeeding Medicine and the US Nuclear Regulatory Commission, the 4 radiopharmaceuticals used for kidney imaging include Technetium-99m pentetate (Tc-99m DTPA), Technetium-99m mertiatide (Tc-99m MAG3), Technetium-99m succimer (Tc-99m DMSA), and Technetium Tc-99m glucoheptonate.
-No interruption of breastfeeding is required for any of these agents.
+No interruption of breastfeeding is required for any of these agents according to the Advisory Committee on Medical Uses of Isotopes of the Nuclear Regulatory Committee and the Academy of Breastfeeding Medicine.1,2

 Thyroid Imaging